 BRANDEN HULDEEN (New Works Director and Festival Producing Director) joined the National Alliance for Musical Theatre in February of 2008.
 He produces the Festival of New Musicals, New Works Summits, Writers Roundtables and additional NAMT concerts; manages the National Fund for New Musicals and Writers Residency Grants; and oversees all of the New Works and Festival programs for NAMT.
 Prior to NAMT, Branden was Education Associate at Theatre Development Fund, Associate Editor of Play by Play Theatre Magazine By and For Teens, and House Manager at the Vineyard Theatre.
 From 2001 until 2008, Branden was part of the New Plays for Young Audiences Series at NYU in various positions including producer of the 2008 season.
 At NYMF, he was the Associate Producer of Kingdom (Audience Favorite Award) and Associate Producer and General Manager of Maccabeat!.
 Branden was the Line Producer for Ian August’s Missing Celia Rose and Alena Smith’s The Sacrifices for the Summer Play Festival.
 He is a graduate of the Commercial Theatre Institute’s 3-day program, received a B.S. in Educational Theatre and a M.A. in Performing Arts Administration (Kurtz Scholarship Award Recipient for Excellence in Performing Arts Administration), both from New York University, where he also worked as the Associate Production Manager and worked on over 50 productions.
 Branden is a member of the Literary Managers and Dramaturgs of the America and is a freelance dramaturg focusing on new works.

-JEN WHITTON (Development Assistant) comes to NAMT after working in advertising for the past two and a half years.
+JEN WHITTON (Development Associate) joined the NAMT staff in 2013 after two years coordinating post production elements for a large advertising agency.
 She studied theater arts at SUNY New Paltz and arts administration at Indiana University, working in box office and house management in both locations.
 Jen moved to the city to intern with Roundabout Theatre Company in Special Events, then joined the staff of Jaradoa Theater, where she performed a variety of duties as Management Associate.
 She was born and raised in northern New York.